Wabinab/Xenoblade-Chronicles-3-The-Book/src/44_ship.md

 Lanz was ready, "'Kay, well, let's just punch it in the gut and see what comes up!"

 Eunie was yucked, "Blergh...
 Dibs, not me!
 Not touching it, no way no how."
-But the fighting was group work, don't need to touch anyways, since you're using a rifle.
+But the fighting was group work, don't need to touch it anyways, since you're using a rifle.

 ---

-After killing it, Lanz walked forward and did the dirty job, scrambling through its stomach until he found "Origin metal, lovely jubbly."
+After killing it, Lanz walked forward and did the dirty job, digging his hands into its stomach and searched through, until he felt some metal-ish object, pulled it out, "Origin metal, lovely jubbly."

 Eunie: "...How can you handle that with a straight face?"